 Your Stories from Schools The following stories, which are themed in the Your Story section of the site, have been contributed by regional school students.
 These stories have been lightly edited, with...Read more about "Stories from Schools"...

 Education in Nelson - timeline

 The Nelson Province played an important role in the history of New Zealand education.
-It was the first Province to initiate free public education, based on Matthew Campbell's[matthew-campbell/] secular school system, which became the...Read more about "Education in Nelson region - 1842-2002"...
+It was the first Province to initiate free public education, taking over the Nelson School Society established by Matthew Campbell[matthew-campbell/]....Read more about "Education in Nelson - 1842-2012"...

 Page 40 of 749